 Integrated thinking is the active consideration by an organization of the relationships between its various operating and functional units and the capitals that the organization uses or affects.
-Integrated thinking leads to integrated decision-making and actions that consider the creation of value over the short, medium and long term.
+Integrated thinking leads to integrated decisionmaking and actions that consider the creation, preservation or erosion of value over the short, medium and long term.